sunblockisneeded/gpt-s-memory-about-me/README.md

 Prefers to have a 5 to 10 second pause in the conversation when they need time to think or before asking for a response, especially if they're quiet for a moment.
 ***
 Is reading and analyzing a paper about Paragraph Vector, aiming to understand its concept better.
 ***
+Actively questions and self-checks areas of doubt, addressing uncertainties through structured inquiry and problem-solving.
+They value the process of raising questions, investigating unknowns, and systematically resolving them to reinforce understanding
+***
 Initially thought that the gate in GRU was a scalar but has now understood that it is a vector, where each dimension has its own value that determines how information is updated for each dimension of the hidden state.
 ***